enciva/Jasper-Docs/docs/components/tomcat/index.rst

 Version
 =======

-JRI Publisher has been tested with Tomcat 9.x
+Currently, it is deployed with the latest stable version of Tomcat 9.x